 General Assembly (GA) is the annual meeting of the Unitarian Universalist Association (UUA).
 Its programming includes open business meetings in which delegates speak and vote, (this is called Plenary); Workshops that any registered attendee may attend; Worship services scattered throughout the days and nights; a large exhibit hall with displays from congregations, departments of the UUA, and other Unitarian Universalist (UU) or UU-related organizations; and tons of other great events, meetings and fun programs!
 Thousands of UU children, youth and adults gather at GA.
 It has a contingent of youth, but it is not a youth con.

-General Assembly in 2013 will be held from June 19-23 in Louisville, Kentucky.
+General Assembly in 2014 will be held from June 24-28 in Providence, RI.
 For more information about GA, including information about the host city, visit General Assembly.

 For those under 14 and those who are 14 and have not yet entered high school (or the equivalent for home-schooled youth), use the Children’s Registration.